Key Statistics for Authors (from 2018 data)

 Want to submit a paper to the CJE?

 Please read the Instructions for Authors carefully before submitting your paper.
+Note, the CJE is now only accepting new submissions through ScholarOne.

 You should also review the CJE’s Journal Policies regarding data availability, conflict of interests, copyright and open access.